 3.1 Distributions of substrate characterization

 Individual influent macronutrient concentrations were obtained for each substrate based on substrate data available at DBFZ and nominal calculations.
-These are illustrated as boxplots in Fig. 3 with respective sample sizes in the legend.
+These are illustrated as boxplots in Fig. 3 with individual sample sizes in the legend.
 Additionally, normal distributions based on linear uncertainty propagation of measurement errors are shown.
 Distributions are discussed with respect to nominal (mean) values; this is followed by resulting error bands, both theoretical and measured, based on linear uncertainty propagation and measurement data, respectively.

 Clearly CH form the largest macronutrient fraction, which holds for silages (by an order of magnitude), but also for manure.
 All substrates distinctly differ in CH and PR.
 SBS exceeds all other substrates in CH but is very low in PR and LI.
 CM is generally low in all macronutrients compared to silages, and is only subceeded by SBS in PR and LI.
 GrS is comparably high in LI, followed by MS. GrS and MS show similar LI concentrations.

 The theoretical CH uncertainty is smallest for CM despite the large sample size.
-This can be attributed to the generally low macronutrient concentrations due to its high water content, cf. Tab.
+This can be attributed to the generally low macronutrient concentrations due to its high water content, as illustrated in Tab.
 1. For CH, the theoretical uncertainty delivers SDs of similar orders of magnitude for all three silages in the range of 36-50 g L-1.
 CH of CM, by comparison, only show a SD of around 5 g L-1.
 For PR and LI, small theorical SDs were obtained for all macronutrients with a range of 0.5-2.5 g L-1 for PR and 0.06-0.82 g L-1 for LI.